Need help? Hire the professionals

 Boiler Pressure Too High – Find Out Why and How to Reduce it

-What’s the worst that could happen if boiler pressure is too high?
-Your unit can start leaking or some internal elements can get damaged, so it’s not a minor problem or one you should overlook.
+What’s the worst that could happen if the boiler pressure is too high?
+In most cases, high boiler pressure isn’t immediately dangerous, but it can lead to problems if left unresolved.
+Your unit can start leaking, or some internal elements can get damaged, so it’s not a minor problem or one you should overlook.
 If pressure problems arise, call a professional for your boiler repairs in London.

 While high boiler pressure may not necessarily be dangerous, precautions should still be taken to avoid potential issues.
 In most cases, boilers are designed to automatically shut down when pressure exceeds a certain level, thanks to a safety mechanism called a Pressure Release Valve (PRV).
 This PRV is crucial in preventing pressure from reaching hazardous levels.
 However, relying solely on the PRV for pressure control is not advisable.
 It may lead to inefficiencies in the system and, in some cases, pose risks if the relief valve is faulty or jammed.